tagomaru/truffle-sca2t/README.md

 # Command List
 ## 1. mythx
 The `mythx` command generate test code files for [MythX](https://mythx.io/).
 The test files work as MythX client and report vulnerabilies, and some errors, and MythX Log.
-You can use the test code files for your CI.
+You can integrate the test code files in your CI because the test code files never depend on CI product such as Circle CI, Travis CI, Jenkins, and so on.

 ### 1-1.
 Usage
 #### 1-1-1.
 MythX Account